ppoiissbsjksms/nkn-commercial/README.md

 ## Feature
 - Install nkn-commercial automatically at first boot.
 (No need to login root to install)
-- Suitable for VPS provider without support of One-Click Deploy.
+- Most suitable to VPS provider without support of One-Click Deploy.
 Tested on Vultr and UpCloud server.
 - No Fee, No Donation.
 Use as you like.
 Feel free to change the script to suit your purpose.

 ## Requirement